Survival tools like a first aid kit, rope, flashlight, and water bottle on a wooden surface.

 Boots

-You will need boots to survive the long walk and harsh terrains.
-Boots must be lightweight, waterproof, and durable.
-Thus, you can try the Timberland White Ledge Men's Waterproof Boot or the Under Armour Women's Valsetz RTS Military and Tactical Boot.
+You will need boots to survive long walks and harsh terrain.
+They must be lightweight, waterproof, and durable.
+For example, try the Timberland White Ledge Men's Waterproof Boot or the Under Armour Women's Valsetz RTS Military and Tactical Boot.

 Cash